EinSatzMitX/bobo-dots/README.md

 I changed some things, and things might break on your machine, especially regarding the fact that I'm using the unmstable branch.

+## How to configure

+One of the easiest and quickest ways to configure the setup, is to change your profile.
+Currently there are two profiles: gruvbox-dark and catpuccin-macchiato (make sure to spell that correctly).
+They are both dark mode profiles and include their own respectively named files.

 ## Configured Programs

 - [Fastfetch](https://github.com/fastfetch-cli/fastfetch)